 We recommend that you select the subscription billing method for periodic computing jobs that are frequently executed and the pay-as-you-go billing method for aperiodic jobs that are used to process large amounts of data.
 In pay-as-you-go mode, you can choose not to store data.
 Instead, you can read data from tables under other accounts.
 This reduces data storage costs.
 Authorization is required for computing operations on tables under different accounts.
-For more information, see Add a role and grant permissions to the role by using ACL.
+For more information, see Create a project-level role.

 - Subscription billing method for aperiodic jobs or ad hoc queries and pay-as-you-go

 billing method for production businesses, such as daily ETL

 Daily data testing may cause the issue of uncontrollable costs.
 To avoid this issue, you can add data testing and aperiodic jobs to fixed resource groups.
 Then, use MaxCompute Management to configure custom development groups and business intelligence (BI) groups.
 If production jobs are executed only once per day, you can add them to a pay-as-you-go resource group.